matthewcmorgan/stelligent-u/01-cloudformation/README.md

 _Why do we prefer the YAML format for CFN templates?_

+> YAML is designed to be human readable, vs JSON which is optimized for machine readability, though even that is questionable.
+Additionally, YAML allows comments, a critical function that is missing from JSON.

 #### Question: Protecting Resources

 _What else can you do to prevent resources in a stack from being deleted?_